We Fight for Your Rights

 - Devoted and Aggressive Litigators.
 As committed advocates for workers’ rights, our attorneys are devoted to helping our clients obtain the workers’ compensation benefits they deserve.
 We are also aggressive litigators who seek the maximum compensation for our clients.

-Workers’ Compensation Benefits in New Jersey
+What Workers’ Comp Benefits Can I Get in New Jersey?

 Workers’ compensation benefits protect both the worker and the employer.
 After an accident, the injured worker is entitled to receive benefits quickly to offset the costs of medical expenses, as well as a portion of their lost wages.
 He or she will not have to prove negligence or establish fault in most cases.
 The injured worker can usually collect these benefits even if he or she is to blame for the accident.
 The employer, however, is protected from litigation and lawsuits.